-Use of electrical appliances, such as space heaters, frying pans, sandwich grills, hot plates, waffle irons, or other cooking devices, are prohibited in areas other than the University Apartments kitchens, kitchenettes in Pike River Suites, or the public kitchens in Ranger Hall and Pike River Suites.
+Use of electrical appliances, such as frying pans, Crockpots, Instapots, sandwich grills, hot plates, waffle irons, or other cooking appliances, are prohibited in areas other than the

+University Apartments kitchens, kitchenettes in Pike River Suites, the public kitchens in Ranger Hall and Pike River Suites.
 Appliances should be attended while in use and unplugged when not in use.
+Residence Life reserves the right to remove any electrical appliances that is unauthorized or used inappropriately.